Coworking

 For collaborative personal work: the collaborative work area has 12 desks in a brightly lit space that opens out onto Gedling Street.
 People work, ask each other for input, trade editing tasks, etc. – it’s a chatty, friendly space that allows people to be productive, too.

-The Tools You Need to be Productive
+The Tools You Need to Be Productive

 Bring your laptop and phone; everything else you need is already here.